The Wrestler (2008 film): Plot

-At the deli counter, a patron recognizes Randy as the wrestler, though he denies it.
-The customer persists, which agitates Randy, who then cuts his own hand on the slicer and promptly quits on the spot, going into a rampage in the store while insulting Wayne and the customers.
-Spurred by the fan's recognition of him and with nothing left to lose, Randy decides to return to wrestling and reschedules the rematch with The Ayatollah.
-He meets up with Cassidy along the way, who has also just walked out on her job, and reconciles with her.
-She begs him not to wrestle because of his heart condition, and pleads with him to cancel the match and give the outside world a second chance.
-However, Randy disregards her advice; explaining to her that the only place he belongs is in the ring with his fellow wrestlers and fans who love and respect him.
+The next day, at the deli counter, a patron identifies Randy, though he persistently denies it.
+Agitated, he damages his own hand on the slicer, wipes the blood over himself and immediately quits his job on the spot, insulting Wayne and the nearby customers before departing.
+Spurred by the fan's recognition of him, he wholly recommits to wrestling and reschedules the rematch.
+He re-encounters Cassidy, who has just walked out on her job after learning of Randy returning to his career, and reconciles with her.
+She implores him to cancel the event and retire from wrestling permanently so as to give the outside world a second chance, but he respectfully declines; explaining that he belongs in the ring with his fellow wrestlers and devoted fans who, unlike the rest of society, have always accepted and respected him for who he is throughout his life.